 Stryker has already tried to use the statute of limitations in defense of their implant recall lawsuits.
 In Cerqua, v.
 Stryker Corp, District Judge Katherine B. Forrest overruled Stryker’s defense, which claimed that the statute of limitation should begin when the plaintiff first experienced hip pain.
 Stryker claimed that the statute of limitation had run out for the plaintiff to file a claim.
 The judge ruled that the statute of limitation should only begin after the plaintiff experienced worsening hip pain and consulted his doctor.

-That said, statute of limitations aren’t clear cut in medical law as there is room for interpretation of prior case law.
+That said, statute of limitations isn’t clear cut in medical law as there is room for interpretation of prior case law.
 Should the statute of limitation begin when the procedure is performed?
 Should it begin when the patient first experiences mild symptoms?
 Should it begin the first time they talk to their doctor?
 Should it begin the first time the doctor takes a blood test or X-Ray to determine if there are complications?

 If you think you might have a valid claim, it’s prudent to file it earlier rather than later.
 The longer you wait, the stronger the chances that Stryker can claim that your statute of limitations has run out.